datastax/php-driver/README.md

 ## Getting the Driver

-Binary versions of the driver, available for multiple operating systems and multiple versions of PHP, can be obtained from [DataStax download server] (binary packages may have dependency on packages of [DataStax C/C++ Driver for Apache Cassandra] and its dependencies, so you may need to install them as well).
+Binary versions of the driver, available for multiple operating systems and multiple versions of PHP, can be obtained from [DataStax download server].
 The source code is made available via [GitHub]. __If you're using [DataStax Enterprise] use the [DSE PHP driver] instead__.

+__Note__: The driver extension is a wrapper around the
+          [DataStax C/C++ Driver for Apache Cassandra] and is a requirement for proper installation of the PHP extension binaries.
+Ensure these dependencies are met before proceeding.

 ## What's new in v1.2.0/v1.3.0